Society of Physics Students

 Marshall University SPS Receives a $25,000 Endowment + $3,000 in Fluid Funds for Activities

-Established June 7th 2021 – This endowment and fund was made possible by the very kind, generous, and patient Dr. Frederick W. Smith.
+Established June 7th 2021 – This endowment and fund were made possible by the very kind, generous, and patient Dr. Frederick W. Smith.

 Dr. Frederick W. Smith grew up in Huntington, West Virginia.
 He is the son of a former Marshall University President [1946-1968], Stewart H. Smith.
-In 1960, he graduated from Marshall High School (which was then on the Marshall College campus) and then pursued a B.A. degree in physics from Lehigh University and graduated in 1964.
+In 1960, he graduated from Marshall High School (which was then on the Marshall College campus, currently now the Education Building housing the College of Education and Professional Development) and then pursued a B.A. degree in physics from Lehigh University and graduated in 1964.
 He then went on to Brown University and graduated with a PhD in solid state physics in 1969.
 After a postdoc at Rutgers University, he joined the faculty of the Physics Department of the City College of the City University of New York in 1970.
-There he had a 43 year long career as a physicist teaching and conducting experimental research in solid state physics and materials science.
+There he had a 43-year long career as a physicist teaching and conducting experimental research in solid state physics and materials science.
 He is coauthor with Prof. Joel Gersten on the textbook “The Physics and Chemistry of Materials” and is an author of over 80 publications.

 Dr. Smith read about the activities of the SPS chapter at Marshall in the Marshall Alumni Bulletin in January 2021 and wanted to contribute to the activities of the physics students.
 He wanted advice on what are some of the needs of the SPS students.
 The Society of Physics Students Fund for the Marshall University Chapter of SPS was established 6 months later in June 2021.
-Dr. Frederick W. Smith has committed to establishing a $25,000 endowment for the Marshall University Society of Physics Students for use in SPS events and activities.
-This translates to the SPS chapter having access to roughly $500 a semester from this endowment when it matures, during which time, an additional $3,000 has been provided to assist with annual activities.
-The establishment of this fund will enable SPS to further increase their impact on our local community and will increase exciting professional growth opportunities for Marshall’s physics majors as well.
+Dr. Frederick W. Smith committed to establishing a $25,000 endowment for the Marshall University Society of Physics Students for use in SPS events and activities.
+This translates to the SPS chapter having access to roughly $500 a semester from this endowment after maturing.
+An additional fluid $3,000 has been provided to assist with activities.
+The establishment of this fund will enable SPS to further increase their impact on our local on and off campus communities and will increase exciting professional growth opportunities for Marshall’s physics majors as well.

 As a result of the establishment of this endowed Fund by Dr. Smith, it is the hope that all physics majors at Marshall University will also be SPS members; therefore, both the SPS group will remain strong for generations to come and all the physics majors will benefit from this Fund.
 The Fund has been specifically established to be for the activities carried out by the SPS members.
 The students in the Marshall University SPS group are to decide how the funds are to be used.
 The physics students in Marshall University SPS are forever grateful for Dr. Smith’s kindness, generosity, and patience, all qualities of which helped make this fund possible.